yannikkellerde/BERT-Defense/pre_paper_writeup.md

 When we now calculate the substring levenshtein distances for each word, we can form the following prior sentence hypothesis:
 `Hypothesis 1, Probability: 0.5591098924966913, Prior:a small white cat wit glowing eyes standing underneath chair.` `Hypothesis 2, Probability: 0.4300367473288713, Prior:a small white cat wit glowing eyes standing underneath a chair.`
 Note, that here, only the most probable words according to the prior are shown.
 Actually, each word index has a whole dictionary with probabilities associated with it.
-We see, that we have 2 hypothesis, one that the `a` in front of chair does not belong there and the actual word is only chair (it could be a typo or something) and the other one is that a is it's own word that belongs in front of chair.
+We see, that we have 2 hypothesis, one that the `a` in front of chair does not belong there and the actual word is only `chair` (it could be a typo or something) and the other one is that `a` is it's own word that belongs in front of `chair`.
 Let's now put our hypothesis through the BERT posterior and see how that changes our sentences.
 `Hypothesis 1, Posterior: a small white cat with glowing eyes standing underneath chair.` `Hypothesis 2, Posterior: a small white cat with glowing eyes standing underneath a chair.`